chenyichen0420/CBCOJ_Source/API_docs.md

-We're trying to shift the API server from javascript(node.js) to MSVC c++20, all API disabled.
+We've shifted the API server from javascript(node.js) to MSVC c++20, all API enabled.

 Most API will have a new format due to "technical" reason(I'm too lazy to implement many types of response).

 Every API returns `application/json` with no exception.

 Some API were returning to functioning.
-Our API website is api.cbcoj.dpdns.org.
-Our main website **will** be cbcoj.dpdns.org.
+Our API website is `api.cbcoj.dpdns.org`.
+Our main website is `cbcoj.dpdns.org` or `www.cbcoj.dpdns.org`.

 Our service will be open from tuesday to saturday every week(**plan, not promise**).

 ## Account Management

-Re-Enabled

 ### Verify Cookie
 ```